drduh/Debian-Privacy-Server-Guide/README.md

 **Note** The provider-name parameter is **not** encrypted during the connection handshake.

+The steps to generate dnscrypt-wrapper keys and start the server can be automated with a script like [drduh/config/scripts/dnscrypt.sh](https://github.com/drduh/config/blob/master/scripts/dnscrypt.sh).

 Update Networking firewall rules to allow the new dnscrypt listening port (in this example, UDP port 5355).

 **Optional** Restrict the IP address or range of addresses which can access your VM instance to prevent abuse and [DNS attacks](http://resources.infosecinstitute.com/attacks-over-dns/).